JohnAddy/DockerBasdSolutionsForModules/README.md

 # DockerBasedSolutionsForModules
-The project aims at researching and implementing tools and technologies to enhance BYOD teaching.
-The  focus will be on automated testing of the SQL queries and dockerizing the Software Development Module and  Databases course.
+The aim of this repository is to research and implement tools and technologies to enhance BYOD teaching.
+It focuses on automated testing of SQL queries and dockerizing the Software Development Module and Databases course.